FuelLabs/fuel-core/README.md

 ## Testing

 The test suite follows the Rust cargo standards.
-The GraphQL service will be instantiated by Actix testing runtime and will emulate a server/client structure.
+The GraphQL service will be instantiated by Tower and will emulate a server/client structure.

 To run the suite:
 `$ cargo test`